fetchrobotics/docs/source/care_and_feeding.rst

    :figclass: align-centered

 The connector needs roughly 100 newtons (24 lbs) of force to plug in.
-If it seems the connector will not mate with this much force, chec the plug and connector for damage or foreign objects.
+If it seems the connector will not mate with this much force, check the plug and connector for damage or foreign objects.

 The charge indicator light on the :ref:`access_panel` indicates